The market for construction materials totals over £78bn.

 • Refurbishment of office and retail space around hybrid working and new patterns of retail

-• Cladding remediation work on commercial buildings
+• Cladding remediation on commercial buildings

 • Hospital and school rebuilding programmes